How to Apply

 Step 1: Approach potential supervisors

 You don’t have to contact a potential supervisor before applying, but we strongly encourage you to do so.
-Available projects and supervisors will be advertised on this page once applications open.
-In the meantime, you can still explore the various research groups in the Dunn School, and approach a potential supervisor if you are interested in their research.
+Available projects and supervisors are advertised on this page.
+You can explore the various research groups in the Dunn School, and approach a potential supervisor if you are interested in their research.
 You can select up to two supervisors/projects when you submit your application.
 Please note that each supervisor can only take one student per year through our PhD funded programme.

 Step 2: Submit your application online